python-can-define-radio/sdr-course/classroom_activities/041-HackRF-send-pulses.md

 <details><summary> ℹ️ <i>Why no Throttle?</i> </summary>

 > ```
-> You always use a Throttle if you're doing a pure simulation (as we were doing before),
+> You should usually use a Throttle if you're doing a pure simulation (as we were doing before),
 > but you should never use a Throttle if you are working with audio hardware or SDR hardware (as we are doing now).
 >
 > When working with hardware, the hardware provides the needed throttling to avoid maxing out the CPU.